What the 2018 Hemp Farming Act Would Mean for the U.S. CBD Oil Industry

 However, hemp and marijuana are genetically very distinct plants.
 Crucially, hemp is legally defined as containing less than 0.3% THC by dry weight.
 THC (tetrahydrocannabinol) of course is the psychoactive compound that can be found in the cannabis plant, and it is responsible for causing the high associated with marijuana consumption.
 Since hemp contains very little THC, it can’t actually get you high.

 No distinction has been made so far between hemp and marijuana, at least not legally.
-This has led to all types of Cannabis sativa being illegal, including non-psychoactive hemp which is, as we mentioned earlier, still classified as a Schedule 1 substance (right up there with cocaine, ecstasy, and heroin).
+This has led to all types of Cannabis sativa being illegal, including non-intoxicating hemp which is, as we mentioned earlier, still classified as a Schedule 1 substance (right up there with cocaine, ecstasy, and heroin).

 Finally, however, it looks like the government might be coming to terms with the crucial differences between hemp and marijuana, and taking advantage of hemp’s large-scale commercial and medicinal appeal.